How Genes Cause Cancer

 How do genes cause cancer?

-Having a mutation in just one of the two copy pair of a particular proto-oncogene is usually enough to cause a change in cell growth and the formation of a tumor.
+Having a mutation in just one of the pair of a particular proto-oncogene is usually enough to cause a change in cell growth and the formation of a tumor.
 For this reason, oncogenes are said to be dominant at the cellular level.

 Tumor promoter genes contribute to development of tumors in general, or to separate aspects of tumor progression.

 Tumor suppressor genes are normally present in our cells.
 When working properly, they keep the processes of cell growth and cell death (apoptosis) in check.
 Through these processes, they can also suppress tumor development.
 When a tumor suppressor gene is mutated, this can lead to tumor formation or growth.
 Properties of tumor suppressor genes include:

 Both copies of a specific tumor suppressor gene pair need to be mutated in order to cause a change in cell growth and tumor formation to happen.
 For this reason, tumor suppressor genes are said to be recessive at the cellular level.